avdol0521/live-breh/content/h4k2liv3/task-1/OSI model.md

 - mainly focuses on the signal transmission itself not the data
 #### Data link layer:
 - what it does: takes care of the node to node data transfer, error detection and correction plus framing as well through switches and bridges
-- has two sub layers:
+- has two sub layers: (will look into it later)
 	- Media access control (MAC)
 	- Logical link control (LLC)
 #### Network layer: